 GEDmatch Genesis Has A Cool Tool for Comparing Two Kits

-Previously, I’ve invited you to check out the tool on GEDmatch Genesis that can reveal if your parents are related.
+Previously, I’ve invited you to check out the GEDmatch Genesis tool that can reveal if your parents are related.
 I’ve also explained the One-to-Many tool.
-This post talks about a tool that can help you filter if you know the common ancestor that you share with a close relative.
+This post talks about a tool that can help you filter if you know the common ancestor you share with a close relative.

-For instance, if you have close family members like first cousins or second cousins and you have identified which grandparents or great-grandparents the descend from, then you can start to classify your matches into groups of people that are related through your common ancestors.
+For instance, if you have close family members like first cousins or second cousins and have identified which grandparents or great-grandparents they descend from, you can start to classify your matches of people related through your common ancestors.
 To do this, we’re going to use a tool on GEDmatch Genesis.

-In the DNA applications, there is a tool called “People who match both, or 1 of 2 kits.”
+There is a tool called “People who match both, or 1 of 2 kits in the DNA applications.”
 Follow these steps to utilize the feature.

 Step 1: Have Two Kit Numbers Ready